blakehilscher/gallerize/readme.md

 ### Configuration

-After you run 'gallerize' it generates a .gallerize-cli folder.
+After you run 'gallerize_cli' it generates a .gallerize-cli folder.
 You can modify the contents to alter how your gallery is generated.

 This folder contains scss, js, images, and haml templates.